lukejpreston/nightmarecss/README.md

 `screenshotCompare('google')`

-if you want to use a selector
+if you want to use a selector you need to install `nightmare-screenshot-selector`

 `screenshotCompare('google-input', '.lst-c')`